All for the King

 What do I need?

 “All done!
-Can I use a gunny sack and take some hamburger for my magpie?
-And a sandwich for me?”
+Can I take a gunny sack and some hamburger for my magpie?
+And maybe a sandwich for me?”

-Her mother chuckled at her eagerness and began gathering the necessary items.
-Dotty wrapped the hamburger in a clean cloth, tying the ends securely, then ran to the barn to grab an empty gunny sack.
-By the time she returned, her mother had packed her a small brown bag with two peach preserve sandwiches, an apple, and a mason jar of water.
+Dotty wrapped the hamburger in a clean rag and tied the corners together before racing to the barn for a gunny sack.
+When she returned, her mother handed her a small brown sack containing two peach-preserve sandwiches, a shiny red apple, and a mason jar of water.

 Now what?